Maghnie/docs/developers/api-documentation/guides-and-tutorials/tagging.md

 ### Deleting tag assignments

-The Aedifion API allows you to delete tag assignments \(remove tag from a datapoint\) or to delete a tag entirely.
+The aedifion API allows you to delete tag assignments \(remove tag from a datapoint\) or to delete a tag entirely.
 You cannot delete a tag assignment which is **protected**.
 Also you cannot delete a tag completely from a project which has protected assignments or is assigned by another source as _user_ \(e.g. BAC_net_\).

 {% hint style="danger" %}
 Deleting a tag or a tag assignment cannot be undone.